tarwn/lessthandot-hugo/blogs/content/posts/2011-02-03-sql-university-sql-server-reporting.md

 **URL Reservations**

 This section defines the URLs for your report server instance.
-However, you don’t want to edit the settings here.
+However, you don't want to edit the settings here.
 You want to go into the Configuration Manager and change them.
 These settings are on the Web Service URL and Report Manager URL screens.

 **Authentication**